NC State Extension Publications

 Skip to Disease Management

-Powdery mildew
+Powdery Mildew

 • The best protection against powdery mildew is to select wheat varieties that are resistant to it.
-Organic producers in the NC coastal plain who want high-yielding wheat must plant mildew-resistant varieties.
-Variety resistance to powdery mildew may break down from year to year, so organic producers should check the most recent variety ratings every year before ordering seed.
+Organic producers in the coastal plain who want high-yielding wheat must plant mildew-resistant varieties.
+Variety resistance to powdery mildew may break down over time, so organic producers should check the most recent variety ratings every year before ordering seed.

-Leaf rust
+Leaf Rust

-Loose smut
+Loose Smut

 Loose smut symptoms occur between heading and maturity.
 Infected seed appears normal.
-The fungus, which is found inside the seed’s embryo, will grow within the plant from germination until the seed heads emerge and smutted grains appear.
+The fungus, which is found inside the embryo of the seed, will grow within the plant from germination until the seed heads emerge and smutted grains appear.
 Therefore, symptoms from an infection that occurs in one year will not be seen until plants from the infected seed mature in another year.
 Because loose smut is seedborne, control measures focus on the seed to be planted.
 Certified seed fields are inspected for loose smut, and strict standards are enforced.
 Seed from fields with loose smut are rejected.
 Therefore, using certified seed is a highly effective way to avoid loose smut.
 Organic producers who use farmer-saved seed should never plant seed from a crop infected with loose smut.

 • Because wheat residues harbor the fungus, unincorporated residues can produce a severe SNB epidemic if fungal spores are splashed up onto the new crop.
 This puts no-till planted wheat that follows directly behind double-cropped soybeans at higher risk of an SNB epidemic.
 Conversely, plowing under wheat stubble will eliminate residue as a source of infection.

 • When SNB gets onto the developing grain head, the grain may be infected.
 If this grain is planted, the seedlings may be infected with SNB.
 Consequently, SNB can be seedborne.
 Using certified seed should help minimize SNB.
-Organic farmers should never save seed for planting if the wheat crop had a serious SNB epidemic.
+Organic farmers should never save seed for planting if the wheat crop has had a serious SNB epidemic.

-In the U.S., Fusarium head blight (FHB or head scab) of small grains is mainly caused by the fungus Fusarium graminearum, which also infects corn.
+In the U.S., Fusarium head blight (FHB, or head scab) of small grains is mainly caused by the fungus Fusarium graminearum, which also infects corn.
 Scab can occur in all small grains.
 Wheat and barley are the most susceptible to the disease, oats are a little less susceptible, and rye and triticale are the most resistant.
-Infection occurs at or soon after flowering, when fungal spores reach small grain heads by wind or rain-splash.
-Once it’s established in a spikelet, the fungus can spread through the rachis, or central stem of the head, to other spikelets, resulting in heads that are partly green and partly blighted, or bleached.
+Infection occurs at or soon after flowering, when fungal spores reach small-grain heads by wind or rain-splash.
+Once established in a spikelet, the fungus can spread through the rachis, or central stem of the head, to other spikelets, resulting in heads that are partly green and partly blighted or bleached.
 Superficial pink or orange spore masses can sometimes be seen on infected spikelets.
 Early infections can cause kernel abortions, and later infections can cause shriveled kernels (“tombstones”) that have low test weight.
 Scab produces toxins in the harvested grain, the most common being DON (deoxynivalenol, or vomitoxin).
 When DON reaches 2 parts per million (ppm), the grain is no longer fit for human consumption and cannot be sold to a flour mill.
 When DON reaches 5 ppm, the grain is no longer fit for swine feed; feed for poultry and cows has a higher DON tolerance.
-Wet weather before, during, and soon after small grain flowering is the main factor determining whether there is a severe head scab epidemic.
+Wet weather before, during, and soon after small-grain flowering is the main factor determining whether there is a severe head scab epidemic.
 Warm temperatures (59°F to 86°F) before and during flowering also favor scab.
 Sadly, no single management practice will defeat scab.
-However, wheat producers who take the following measures will reduce the likelihood of a major scab problem:
+However, wheat producers who take the following measures will reduce the likelihood of a major scab problem.

 • Many wheat varieties have moderate scab resistance (Table 4-1).
 There are also a few barley varieties with moderate scab and DON resistance (such as Endeavor, LCS Calypso, SU Mateo, and Violetta).